amaanatiqur12/Chatbot-Nural-Network/README.md

-"""we will fit our data to the model to train it.
-The number of epochs we set is the amount of times that the model will see the same information while training."""
+we will fit our data to the model to train it.
+The number of epochs we set is the amount of times that the model will see the same information while training.
 ```Python
 try:
     model.load("model.tflearn")